yakkomajuri/certfy-me/README.md

 5. **IPFS Document Storage**: A user can choose to have a document encrypted and stored on IPFS.
 6. **Certfy Token**: An ERC-777 token that cannot be purchased via crowdsale.
 The token is given to those who use use Certfy and entitles them to a portion of the transaction fees of the platform.
 7. **Upgradability**: Certfy uses a proxy implementation to ensure persistency of important storage while allowing for upgrades to the platform.
+8. **Ethereum login**: Instead of having to always input username and password, users can login directly using their Ethereum address.
+The address is pulled from MetaMask automatically if the extension is unlocked.

 ## Project Structure